 Over the last few years AT&T has made some significant changes to their medical coverage options for retirees.
 This has included requiring retirees 65 and older to transition to Medicare and the recommendation of using AON Hewitt Healthcare Exchange for Medicare supplement coverage.
 Also, there have been changes regarding Health Reimbursement Accounts (HRA) and the amounts AT&T will fund them with.
-You can read our 2014 post here and 2015 post here.
 It is now that time of year when AT&T is communicating changes for the upcoming enrollment year and Sound Financial is here to assist once again.
 We want to help lay out the changes and how it can impact you as an AT&T retiree.
 Let’s take a look.

 A significant change for this coming year is AT&T’s requirement that ALL “Medicare-eligible” retirees and dependents be moved to Medicare in order to continue to receive AT&T benefits.
 Of course those that are 65 and older and automatically transitioned to Medicare as they normally would, but also anyone that has been disabled for 2 or more years.
 Meaning if you or a dependent were no longer working due to a work injury and have been disabled for 2 or more years, that person would be eligible for Medicare and therefore required to transition to Medicare.